grafana/jsonnet-libs/supabase-mixin/README.md

 - SupaBase

 ## SupaBase Dashboard Overview
 SupaBase dashbaord provides details on the overall status of the SupaBase project including the database related metrics.
 The dashboard includes visualizations for requests, overall project stats.
+The dashboard is sourced from https://github.com/supabase/supabase-grafana

 ## Tools
 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: